aws-samples/aws-modernization-gitops-with-weaveworks/content/50_workshop_5_accelerating_sdlc/20_enable_gitops/02_eksctl_enable_repo.md

 cd ${GH_REPO}
 ```

-Next, we will be running running `eksctl enable repo`.
+Next, we will be running `eksctl enable repo`.
 This takes an existing EKS cluster and an empty repository and sets up a GitOps pipeline.

 ```sh
 export EKSCTL_EXPERIMENTAL=true